 This protein bar tries to combine sweetness, saltiness and… bitterness in one.
 And it doesn’t go down well.
 Well…

 PhD SmartBars are supposed to be the ones you can’t go wrong with.
 To put it the other words, if you need something sweet with an extra amount of calories, then these might be one of the best choices.
 And here’s the proof: Choc Peanut Butter that scored pretty nice 6.6/10 pts.
 Plus Dark Choc Raspberry with a 6.7/10 pts mark.
-And also White Choc Blondie that was not so far from the podium with a really good 7.1/10 pts in
+And another two very good flavours, Cookies & Cream and White Choc Blondie that were not so far from the podium with a really good

 This bar, like others from the range, looks like a not-too-SmartLog or not-too-SmartSausage.
 Anyway, don’t be fooled by its scent.
 It’s sweet, it’s pleasant and it’s intense.
 Also, Salted Fudge Brownie aroma is easily detectable.
 Hence, it’s appetising and makes me want to bite into it.
 It won’t be too difficult either too comfortable, as this bar it pretty tough outside, being somewhat softish inside.
 A middling chewy snack also sticks to the teeth, but it shouldn’t be a problem to wash it down without a sip.

 Going further, this bar would be a tasty and lovely one, as Salted Fudge Brownie is nicely and easily detectable here.